OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-MicroSD.md

 //  - interacting with data on the microSD card
 -->

 An SD card is a flash memory device that uses quantum tunneling effects to store information.
 Sort of like locking a piece of iron a secure glass box, and using a magnet to move it around to store information.
-The smallest version of the SD card available right now is the microSD format.
+The smallest version of the SD card available right now is the MicroSD format.

 ![MicroSD Card](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/microsdcard.png)

-The Omega2+ comes with a microSD card slot, enabling you to greatly expand the storage capacity of the Omega without much added cost.
+The Omega2+ comes with a MicroSD card slot, enabling you to greatly expand the storage capacity of the Omega without much added cost.
 The MicroSD card slot on the Omega2+ can be found at the bottom of the board inbetween the pins.

 ![MicroSD Card Slot Location](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Hardware-Overview/img/omega2p-sd-slot.jpg)